 Similarly, the psychotherapeutic space endeavours to provide such an environment to a human being.
 Empathy, congruence and unconditional positive regard are the sunlight, water and good soil provided to therapists by Carl Rogers to nurture inner growth.

-In empathising with an individual one tries to understand the whole gamut of feelings an individual experiences and merely be sensitive to the presence or absence and movement of the various emotions in context of the life events a person shares.
+In empathizing with an individual one tries to understand the whole gamut of feelings an individual experiences and merely be sensitive to the presence or absence and movement of the various emotions in context of the life events a person shares.
 It is an invisible feeling quality where the counselor feels their way into the experiences of the person.

 Congruence is the quality of simply being present as one’s true self within the therapist-client relationship.
-That the counselor is genuine and does not put up a pretence, that they are really present as themselves.
+That the counselor is genuine and does not put up a pretense, that they are really present as themselves.

 Through Unconditional Positive Regard a warm acceptance of each aspect of the client’s experience is communicated.
 Ensuring an individual’s expression of “negative” feelings are felt as accepted as their expression of “positive” feelings.
 It is nurturing a space where one is acknowledged as a separate and distinct person.